akka/akka/akka-docs/src/main/paradox/typed/cluster-sharded-daemon-process.md

 so may be a relatively slow operation.
 If a subsequent request to rescale is sent while one is in progress it is responded to with a failure response.

+Switching over to dynamic scaling from the original static number of workers is possible in a rolling upgrade.

 ## Scalability

 This cluster tool is intended for small numbers of consumers and will not scale well to a large set.
 In large clusters